Key health indicators

 what is the principle of operation for brain4care noninvasive method

-The method principle for non-invasive monitoring of icp waveform is based on the conclusions of the studies carried out by professor sérgio mascarenhas, detecting changes in icp waveform through small variations in the volume of the skull and the commonly accepted principles of icp waveform morphology.
+The principle of operation for the non-invasive monitoring of icp waveform is based on the study conclusions of professor sérgio mascarenhas, that detected changes in icp waveform through small variations in the volume of the skull and the commonly accepted principles of icp waveform morphology.

 The device (sensor) consists of tension gauges attached to a cantilever bar that is supported on a headband placed on the patient’s head.
 The sensor is positioned perpendicularly at the temporoparietal transition, 2 inches (5-6cm) above the entrance of the external auditory canal in the coronal plane, and a slight pressure is applied to ensure that the sensor stays in contact with the scalp.

 When blood is pumped into the brain, the skull undergoes small deformations due to pressure variations, and these local deformations lead to the expansion and compression of the skull against that headband and sensor.
 The headband, besides positioning the sensor on the correct place, also transmits the forces of skull expansion and contraction that go against it to the sensor pin resulting in the pin movement that is then translated to a variation in sensor voltage.